actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

 ## Conclusion

-In this lab you learned how creatge action variables, and used them to deploy your application to a cloud provider.
-You also configured rules for the environment to enforce good practices.
+In this lab you have learned how to:

-- 👏 About Action [Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and [Variables](https://docs.github.com/en/actions/learn-github-actions/variables) to store sensitive information and / or configuration values as well as their scopes
+- 👏 Use Action [Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and [Variables](https://docs.github.com/en/actions/learn-github-actions/variables) to store sensitive information and / or configuration values as well as their scopes
-- 👏 How to use Infrastructre as Code to make deployments a breeze
+- 👏 Use Infrastructre as Code to make deployments a breeze
-- 👏 How to use actions to login and deploy to Azure
+- 👏 Use actions to login and deploy to Azure
 - 👏 Create an environment and configure approvers for good deployment pracitces

 That also concludes this workshop.
 We hope you enjoyed it and learned something new!